fido-id/react-localstorage-ts/README.md

 export type LocalValue<E, A> = Absent | Invalid<E> | Valid<A>
 ```

-It also has instances for some of the most common type-classes
-and you can use it in the same way you usually use your usual `fp-ts` abstractions:
+It also has instances for some of the most common `fp-ts` type-classes, so that you can use it in the same way you usually use other `fp-ts` abstractions:

 ```tsx
 // LoginLayout.tsx